awsdocs/amazon-transcribe-developer-guide/doc_source/custom-language-models.md

 Custom vocabularies require you to manually input new words\.
 Custom language models can add words to their recognition vocabularies automatically, adding robustness without any extra work from you\.

-To acheive the highest transcription accuracy, use custom vocabularies in conjunction with your custom language model\.
+To achieve the highest transcription accuracy, use custom vocabularies in conjunction with your custom language model\.

 **Note**
 Streaming custom language models do not support custom vocabularies\.